Incrisz/signals/README.md

 FastAPI service that evaluates customer engagement signals using application events stored in Postgres.
 All signal logic now lives in `main.py`; map a different user by changing `DEFAULT_USER_ID` (see configuration below) or by passing `?user_id=` to each endpoint.

+## How it works (plain English)

+- The API looks up a user ID in the `events` table and gathers **every** event tied to that user.
+- It checks how long the app was open and when that happened to decide if the user has logged in, stayed active, or dropped off.
+- It also queries the goals tables to see if the user has set up at least one goal.
+- Each endpoint turns those checks into a simple yes/no answer so non-technical teammates can read them quickly.

 ## Configuration

 1. Copy `.env.example` to `.env`.